 Ron’s Amazing Stories – Volume One

 As you know I took a week off.
 What did I do?
 Well, one of the things was to organize and go through every story that has been sent in over the last the seven years of the podcast.
 There have been over 100 keepable stories sent in.
 I have always planned that when I got enough stories I was going to write a book.
 I think 100+ hits the mark and I have begun working on it in earnest.
 I am kind of excited.

 I am planning a special military episode of the podcast and would like to include your stories.
 If you have an experience about your or a relative’s time in the military please share it with us.
 It can be funny, sad or exciting.
 Anything works!
 You can submit your stories here.

 This Week’s Podcast:

-You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on TuneIn Radio or on the mobile version of Spotify.
-Do you prefer radio?
-We are heard every Saturday night at 6:00 pm Eastern time.
+On the podcast this week we have four new stories from you the listener.
+Also, we have a return of the Nipe and this time he means business.
+You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
+Do you prefer the radio?
+We are heard every Sunday Night at 8:00 PM (PST) on AMFM247.COM.
 Check your local listing or find the station closest to you at this link.

 OnRon’s Amazing Storiesthis week we have a replay from July 17th, 2017.
 The podcast answers the question, “What about the Five Minute Mysteries?”
 Also, it has an OTR tale that stars our featured blog guest Boris Karloff and a listener’s tale from Mitch in North Carolina.
 Mitch faces danger in a story called, Development Hell.

 Our story today features Boris Karloff in a story called Death For Sale.
 It is about a clever insurance scheme which is delayed by a blackmailer and his wife.
 It comes from the great old time radio seriesInner Sanctum.